martian-cloud/tharsis-docs/docs/cli/terraform/usage.md

 In addition to the [Tharsis CLI](../tharsis/intro.md), the [Terraform CLI](https://www.terraform.io/cli) can be used with Tharsis as well.

 :::info
-Please refer to [Terraform CLI documentation](https://www.terraform.io/cli) for the latest information.
+Please refer to the [Terraform CLI documentation](https://www.terraform.io/cli) for the latest information.
 :::

 ### Login